MotusWTS/motusServer/inst/doc/status_api.md

    - `user_name_for_file.zip` is the full user-supplied filename, in UTF-8; it must not include any forward slashes (`/`), double-quotes (`"`), or colons (`:`).

+   **Debugging feature**: if `path` begins with `testing/`, then no processing will be done, and if otherwise successful, this call will return with an error whose message will confirm the file was received but that no processing will take place.

 ### list_receiver_files ###

    list_receiver_files (serno, day, authToken)